google/langextract/CONTRIBUTING.md

 - Opening an issue first to discuss the approach
 - Breaking it into multiple smaller PRs
 - Clearly explaining in the PR description why a larger change is necessary

+**Note**: These requirements are enforced by automated checks.
+Maintainers may bypass them for exceptional cases (e.g., urgent fixes, automated dependency updates).

 For more details, read HAI-DEF's
 [Contributing guidelines](https://developers.google.com/health-ai-developer-foundations/community-guidelines#contributing)